sandrpp/SimpleTimer/README.md

 ![timer_picture](https://i.postimg.cc/PfSTDTBM/timer-nb.png)

-A minecarft plugin to display a timer in the actionbar
+A minecraft plugin to display a timer in the actionbar

 you can do things with the timer via the command "/timer".